sinclairzx81/typebox/readme.md

 ### Guards

-TypeBox provides a `TypeGuard` module for reflection and type assertion.
+TypeBox provides a `TypeGuard` module that can be used for reflection and asserting values as types.

 ```typescript
 import { Type, TypeGuard } from '@sinclair/typebox'